-As an author providing audio books, my experience with Audible and other eretailers has been like having my product kidnapped.
-Increasingly tragic, I receive phone calls about its existence, but virtually never see it again.
+As an author providing audio books, it has become more and more apparent that authors need an alternative to Audible.
+My experience with Audible and other eretailers has been like having my product kidnapped, while discovering nameless shadows snatch my book and are never seen again.
 While there are plenty of people who subscribe to Audible, and they provide a genuine service, my new releases will not be part of their platform any longer.

 My primary reason for this blog post is to introduce you to an alternative to Audible and list the reasons why authors and their fans will LOVE it!
 Before we get too far along, I’m required to disclose that there are affiliate links in this article, which means I may earn a small commission if you make a purchase after clicking it.
 It doesn’t increase the cost of your purchase.
 Now with that out of the way, let’s get to it!

 Soundwise promotes itself as the “Audible that authors have always wanted” and it’s true!
 It’s a platform where an author can sell audio books, but also do so much more.
 Let’s dive into why audio book lovers (including me) should be excited about this alternative to Audible.

 Simple, Secure Transactions